kurtcms/daemonc/README.md

 ### Run

-Run the script with an executable process and its corresponding argument(s) as arguments(s)
+Run the script with an executable process and its corresponding argument(s) as arguments(s).

 ```shell
 $ /app/daemonc/daemonc.sh iperf -s -D
 ```

-And have the output of the supplied executable process returned, or have nothing returned if it is found in the current processes
+And have the output of the supplied executable process returned, or have nothing returned if it is found in the current processes.

 ```
 Running Iperf Server as a daemon